 Ronda in Andalucía is a charming city with a dramatic location on top of a rock.
 Ronda is also a favourite city of Ernest Hemmingway.
 He loved the city for its bullfight arena, the oldest in Spain.

 In 1937 Hemmingway came to Spain to cover the Spanish Civil War for the North American Newspaper Alliance.
 In 1940 he wrote For Whom the Bell Tolls.
-In the last part of the novel, Hemmingway describes how a group of fascists are pushed over the high cliffs towards the abyss.
+In the last part of the novel, Hemmingway describes how a group of fascists are pushed off the high cliffs towards the abyss.

 Another of Andalucía's wonderful cities: Córdoba is a must if you like Islamic Art and Architecture.
 The Great Mosque of Córdoba has long since been converted into a church with the official name the Cathedral of Our Lady of the Assumption - but most people come to see the mosque and not the cathedral in its centre.